outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 ### Decrypt TLS 1.2 ###

-Each TLS 1.2 session just needs 1 secret to decrypt traffic.
+Decrypting TLS 1.2 traffic is almost the same as decrypting the traffic of TLS 1.3 traffic.
+I will skip the cpaturing and decrypting part in this sub-section.

 ```bash
 kong@72a118f01128:/usr/local/kong/lib$ :> /tmp/premaster.txt